конвертировать данные из одной кодировки в другую (convert data from one encoding to another)

 transcoded to the destination encoding.
 See section

-for details on valid callbacks.
+CALLBACKS for details on valid callbacks.

-Omit invalid characters from the output.
+-c Omit invalid characters from the output.
 Same as

---to-callback skip
+--to-callback skip.

---from-callback
+--from-callback callback

 Use callback to handle characters that cannot be